mohdjawadi/IrisGuidenet/README.md

 # IrisGuidenet
-Codes implementation of the paper:  IrisGuideNet: Guided Localization and Segmentation Network for Unconstrained Iris Biometrics
+Codes implementation of the paper: "IrisGuideNet: Guided Localization and Segmentation Network for Unconstrained Iris Biometrics"

+#codes to be uploaded sooon!!